christianhelle/refitter/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 # Refitter
 Refitter is a tool for generating a C# REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
 Refitter can generate the Refit interface and contracts from OpenAPI specifications.
-The [.NET CLI Tool](#cli-tool) distributed via [nuget.org](http://www.nuget.org/packages/refitter) that outputs a single C# file on disk

 Refitter comes in 2 forms:
 - A [.NET CLI Tool](#cli-tool) distributed via [nuget.org](http://www.nuget.org/packages/refitter) that outputs a single C# file on disk
-- A [C# Source Generator](#source-generator) via the [Refitter.SourceGenerator](http://www.nuget.org/packages/refitter.sourcegenerator) package that generates code on compile time based on a [.refitter](#.refitter-file-format) within the project directory
+- A [C# Source Generator](#source-generator) via the [Refitter.SourceGenerator](http://www.nuget.org/packages/refitter.sourcegenerator) package that generates code on compile time based on a [.refitter](#.refitter-file-format) within the project directory.

 ## CLI Tool